Have you ever seen a photo so captivating but you just couldn't figured out why?

 These are colors that are opposite each other on the color wheel.
 A typical scene with complementary colors is sunset, where you have blue and yellow/orange.

-Because the colors are in the polar ends, it imples the presence of the total spectrum.
+Because the colors are in the polar ends, it implies the presence of the total spectrum.
 When both colors are mixed in equal quantities, it creates mutual completion.

-During post-processing, be cautious not to saturate both colors in equal amount.
+During post-processing, be cautious not to saturate both colors in equal amounts.
 Saturated complementary colors may mutually exaggerate each other to cause simultaneous contrast effect (see Glossary).